-You don’t necessarily have to answer all of these questions about your market, but the better you understand the people you’re serving, the more that your agent bio will resonate with them.
+You don’t necessarily have to answer all these questions about your market, but the better you understand the people you’re serving, the more your new real estate agent bio will resonate with them.

 Step #2: Make a list of your market’s primary objections

-One of the best ways to get your bio converting website visitors (or at least getting them to call you on the phone) is to make sure your bio addresses all the big objections they have swimming around in their head.
+One of the best ways to get your new real estate agent bio converting website visitors (or at least getting them to call you on the phone) is to make sure your bio addresses all the big objections they have swimming around in their heads.